datalayer/jupyter-ui/jep/README.md

 - What related issues do you consider out of scope for this JEP that could be addressed in the future independently of the solution that comes out of this JEP?
 ```

 Base components are in-scope of this JEP.
-Reactivity and collaborative are out-of-scope of this JEP.
+Reactivity and collaboration/local-first are out-of-scope of this JEP.

 It should be possible for a React.js widget to share a global state with a widget developed in another technology (Vue.js, Svelte...).
 This can be achieved by a adequate global state/store system that is not restricted a single technology (so should be `polyglot`).
 This can be defined in subsequent JEP.